ISISComputingGroup/ibex_developers_manual/GUI_development/Adding-a-Button-to-the-Perspective-Switcher.md

 These are easily fixed:

-* Hover the mouse over 'BasePerspective' on the 'public class Perspective' line and select 'Add 'org.csstudio.isis.ui.perspectives' to required bundles
+* Hover the mouse over 'BasePerspective' on the 'public class Perspective' line and select 'Fix project setup...'

 * Delete the 'Consoles.getDefault().createConsole();' line

 * Open the MANIFEST.MF file in META_INF and select the 'Dependencies' tab; on that tab click the 'Add' button under 'Required Plug-ins'.
-From the list select org.csstudio.isis.ui and click 'OK'
+From the list select uk.ac.stfc.isis.ibex.ui and click 'OK'

 * Save all the changes.

 The errors should now have disappeared, but there are a few more things to do:

-* Modify the ID string to be the full-name of the class in lower-case; for example: org.csstudio.isis.ui.myperspective.perspective

 * Change the value returned by the name function to be what you want shown on the Perspective Switcher